-Are you looking for some fresh ideas for road trips or scenic drives from Dallas?
-How about a romantic weekend getaway from Dallas?
-There are plenty of great road trip ideas and many are cities within 500 miles of Dallas, or less than 8 hours away.
+Are you looking for some fresh ideas for scenic drives or fun road trips from Dallas?
+How about romantic weekend getaways from Dallas?
+There are plenty of great road trip ideas and many are cities within 500 miles or less than 8 hours away.
 We’ve also included a few familiar places in Texas that you may have overlooked or might want to consider for a return visit or weekend getaway.

 Ready to hit the road?
-In no particular order, here are 20 road trip ideas that begin in Dallas:
+In no particular order, here are 20 great road trips from Dallas:

 1. Lafayette, Louisiana